stitchdata/docs/_developer-files/connect/api/objects/form-properties/sources/databases/amazon-dynamodb-object.md

     type: "string"
     required: true
     description: |
-      The name of the AWS IAM role Stitch should assume when extracting data from Amazon S3.
+      The name of the AWS IAM role Stitch should assume when extracting data from {{ form-property.display-name }}.
 This role will have the permissions in the IAM policy associated with the role.

-      Refer to our [{{ form-property.display-name }} documentation]({{ doc-link | append: "#grant-access-bucket-iam" }}){:target="new"} for more info about the IAM policy, role, and how to create them in AWS.
+      Refer to the [{{ form-property.display-name }} documentation]({{ doc-link | append: "#grant-access-bucket-iam" }}){:target="new"} for more info about the IAM policy, role, and how to create them in AWS.
     value: "<ROLE_NAME>"

+  - name: "use_local_dynamo"
+    type: "string"
+    required: false
+    description: "**This is a Stitch internal field.**"
+    value: ""

   - name: "region_name"
     type: "string"
     required: true
+    description: |
-    description: "The region that your instance resides in."
+      The name of the region your {{ form-property.display-name }} instance resides in.
-    value: "<YOUR_REGION>"
+    value: "us-east-2"
 ---